armhero/home-assistant/README.md

 A [Home-Assistant](http://home-assistant.io) docker image for **ARMv7** (like Raspberry Pi 2 and above).

+**WARNING**: This is a docker image for the ARM platform, therefor it does only work on devices with ARM CPU.

 ## Volumes
  * **/config**: All configuration files of home-assistant.